marceltrindade/DoesTheDogDie-Jellyfin/README.md

 This plugin integrates [Does The Dog Die?](https://www.doesthedogdie.com/) (DDD) into your Jellyfin media server.
 It automatically scans your movie library, queries the DDD API for content warnings (triggers), and applies a tag (`DTDD-Bloqueado`) to movies that match user-defined sensitive topics.
 This allows you to use Jellyfin's Parental Control features to hide these movies from specific user profiles.

+## Why I Created This Plugin

+As a parent, I've always been concerned about the content my children have access to at home.
+While Jellyfin is an excellent solution for managing our home media library, there was a gap in automated tools for filtering content with sensitive triggers that could be disturbing for children or people recovering from trauma.

+I discovered [Does The Dog Die?](https://www.doesthedogdie.com/) while researching information about how to handle specific scenes in movies that could affect my family.
+The site offers an impressive database of "triggers" for movies and TV shows, including:

+- Violence
+- Sexual assault
+- Animal cruelty
+- Suicide themes
+- Specific phobias
+- And many others

+Although Jellyfin has an excellent parental control system, it relies on manual metadata and tagging to filter content.
+This means someone needs to manually review each movie and apply the appropriate tags.
+With a growing media library, this becomes impractical.

+I identified that Does The Dog Die? has an API that could be used to automate this process.
+The idea was to create a plugin that:

+1. Automatically scans your Jellyfin movie library
+2. Queries the Does The Dog Die?
+API for each movie (using the IMDb ID)
+3. Identifies user-configurable triggers
+4. Automatically applies tags to movies that contain those triggers
+5. Seamlessly integrates with Jellyfin's existing parental control system

+By making this plugin open source, I hope to benefit:

+1. **Families** who want to filter sensitive content for children
+2. **People in recovery** from trauma who need to avoid certain triggers
+3. **Individuals with specific phobias** who want to avoid disturbing content
+4. **The Jellyfin community** as a whole, expanding the ecosystem's capabilities

+This project also represents my contribution to the open source movement.
+Jellyfin is an excellent example of what can be achieved with collaboratively developed quality software.
+By creating this plugin, I hope to:

+1. Demonstrate how easy it is to extend Jellyfin's functionality
+2. Encourage other developers to create their own plugins
+3. Improve the Jellyfin experience for users with specific content filtering needs

 ## Features

 - Automatically scans your Jellyfin movie library.